 Building a Safe DIY Dog Den for your Dog

 This place should preferably be as far from the noise source as possible, away from doors and windows.
-Place it near to the middle of the house and in a spot where you can keep an eye on him.
+Place it near the middle of the house and in a spot where you can keep an eye on him.
 You could place a radio or CD player close by and play some soft music on the night.

 You don’t have to buy a crate to make a DIY Dog Den

-There are plenty of purpose-made dog crates on the market but if you don’t want to run to the expense of buying one then you could build a makeshift one using a table, chairs and a large blanket, just like when you were a child making a tent in the garden!
+There are plenty of purpose-made dog crates on the market, but if you don’t want to run to the expense of buying one, then you could build a makeshift one using a table, chairs and a large blanket, just like when you were a child making a tent in the garden!

 Put his favourite bedding in the den along with some extra blankets for him to snuggle into; some dogs will try to make a nest to hide in when frightened.
 If you are using a crate, place a dark coloured blanket over the top of it so that he can feel extra secure.
 Make sure to leave the door of the crate open so that he doesn’t feel trapped.

-To get him used to using it before the day, look at some create training to encouraging him to go in it by putting treats or biscuits in there and perhaps his favourite toy.
+To get him used to using it before the day, look at some create training to encourage him to go in it by putting treats or biscuits in there and perhaps his favourite toy.
 You could use a Kong stuffed with his favourite treats; this will hopefully distract him long enough to get the idea that this is a good place for him to stay.
-If Fido is not used to a crate or confined space it may take a few attempts before he realises that it’s nothing to worry about.
+If Fido is not used to a crate or confined space, it may take a few attempts before he realises that it’s nothing to worry about.
 Be patient!

-Once you’ve settled him into his den on the night just remember to act normally, stay calm and keep the door to the outside firmly closed.
+Once you’ve settled him into his den on the night, just remember to act normally, stay calm and keep the door to the outside firmly closed.